 2. There is something for everyone in Australia

 Australia is perfect for any type of traveller.
 Whether you’re a city lover or a nature addict.
-You may be looking for a relaxing getaway, cultural experience or have a real adventure.
-This is all possible in Australia!
-There are busy cities, laid back cities, remote places in the outback, beautiful beaches, walking trails… Because of the big size and vastness Australia offers so many different experiences in one.
-So, it doesn’t matter if you’re in need for a relaxing holiday or an adventurous journey, you can have it all during your visit down under!
+You may be looking for a relaxing getaway, cultural experience or you may crave adventure.
+All of this is 100% possible in Australia!
+There are busy cities, laid back towns, remote places in the outback, beautiful beaches, walking trails, a whole ocean to explore… Because of the big size and vastness Australia offers so many different experiences in one.
+So, it doesn’t matter if you’re in need for a relaxing holiday or an adventurous journey, you can have it all during your visit down under.

 3. Australia has the Great Barrier Reef